 Julián Castro fantasizes about his inauguration day, saying ‘adios’ to Trump at White House

-Some presidential candidates try to avoid the impression they have already measured the drapes at the Oval Office before winning the election.
+Some presidential candidates try to avoid the impression they have already measured the drapes of the Oval Office before winning the election.

 Not Julián Castro.